 Actively participate in crime prevention and community policing activities.

-Conduct preliminary investigations and collaboratively work with the on-duty shift, maintain confidentiality while writing clear, concise and accurate reports.
+Conduct investigations; maintain confidentiality while writing clear, concise and accurate reports.

 Work flexible shifts and any day of the week that includes holidays or weekends to assist with operational and special event assignments.